 Towards the back of the park is another small playground.
-This mulch covered area sports a couple swings, a baby swing, brown and green equipment to climb, slide and monkey around on.
-This setup is near a huge covered picnic pavilion and seems to have it’s own parking area; perfect for large family gatherings.
+This mulch-covered area sports a couple of swings, a baby swing, and brown and green equipment to climb, slide, and monkey around on.
+This setup is near a huge covered picnic pavilion and seems to have its own parking area; perfect for large family gatherings.

 Henry B Wilson Park